GalchenkoAlexander/gcp-cicd/readme-documents/init-actions-sample-cicd.md

 - auto-scaling: `cloudbuilds/ci_init_actions_as_dataproc_cluster.yaml`

 This cloud builds are perform next steps:
-- clone init actions script files to temp GCS
+- clone init action script files and other resources to temp GCS dir
+- import autoscaling-policy (for Auto-Scaling cluster only)
 - create dataproc cluster with using these scripts
-- submit teragen job to testing
+- submit teragen job for testing
-- submit spark PI job to testing
+- submit spark PI job for testing
 - delete dataproc cluster
+- delete autoscaling-policy (for Auto-Scaling cluster only)
 - copy init actions script files to a permanent GCS
-- remove init actions script files from temp GCS
+- delete temp dir from GCS

 Use these command to run build: